JigsawHSI: a network for Hyperspectral Image classification: Acknowledgments

 \section{Acknowledgments}

+I want to thank the support of my PhD thesis advisor, Prof. Dr. H. Sebnem Duzgun and the funding of the US Department of Energy, which allowed me to spend time on this foundational model for multidimensional analysis.
 Hyperspectral datasets collected by M Graña, MA Veganzons, B Ayerdi and provided by Grupo de Inteligencia Computacional (GIC) (\href{https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes}{https://ehu.eus/ccwintco}).
 Pavia scenes originally courtesy of Prof. Paolo Gamba and Prof. Fabio Dell'Acqua from the Telecommunications and Remote Sensing Laboratory, Pavia university (Italy).
 Special thanks to Gopal Krishna, for making HybridSN available in Github.